abdolence/circe-tagged-adt-codec-scala3/README.md

 ![](https://github.com/abdolence/circe-tagged-adt-codec/workflows/Scala%20CI/badge.svg)

-This is a tiny (yet macro based) library to avoid boilerplate with ADT encoding to JSON when you want to configure JSON type field values for case classes:
+This is a tiny (yet macro based) library to provide an efficient, type safe ADT to JSON encoder/decoder for circe with configurable JSON type field.

 When you have case classes defined like this
 ```scala